digitranslab/jumpstart/docs/versioned_docs/version-2.65.0/tutorial/tooljet-api.md

 ---
-id: tooljet-api
+id: jumpstart-api
-title: ToolJet API
+title: JumpStart API
 ---
 <div className='badge badge--primary heading-badge'>Available on: Paid plans</div>

 :::info BETA
-ToolJet API is currently in beta and not recommended for production use.
+JumpStart API is currently in beta and not recommended for production use.
 :::

-ToolJet API allows you to interact with the ToolJet platform programmatically.
+JumpStart API allows you to interact with the JumpStart platform programmatically.
 You can use the APIs to manage users and their workspaces relations.
 The API endpoints are secured with an access token.
 You can perform various operations using the API such as:

  - [Get All Users](#get-all-users)
  - [Get User by ID](#get-user-by-id)